harsh-damdhar/ERlytics-Dashboard/README.md

 - **Improve patient care delivery** by reducing wait times and optimizing throughput.

 ## ⚙️ Process Workflow
-1. **Data Collection**
-   - Collect historical and real-time ER data from hospital systems (EHRs, patient logs, etc.)
+   - Collect historical and real-time ER data from hospital systems.
-   - Data includes timestamps, patient IDs, triage levels, staff assignments, and outcomes.
-2. **Data Preparation**
    - Clean, de-duplicate, and format raw data in Excel.
    - Create structured tables (using Excel Tables) for time-series and categorical analysis.
-3. **Dashboard Development**
-   - Use PivotTables, PivotCharts, slicers, and formulas (e.g., `AVERAGEIFS`, `COUNTIFS`) to build interactive views.
+   - Use PivotTables, PivotCharts, slicers, and formulas to build interactive views.
-   - Employ Conditional Formatting for visual alerts (e.g., wait times above target).
+   - Employ Conditional Formatting for visual alerts.
-4. **Visualization & Reporting**
    - Design intuitive charts (bar, line, pie, gauge) for quick understanding.
-   - Use Excel slicers and drop-downs for filtering by date, department, or triage level.
+   - Use Excel slicers and drop-downs for filtering by age group, date, year, gender.

 ## 📌 Dashboard Features

-- **Interactive Filters:** Filter data by date, triage category, age group, etc.
+- **Interactive Filters:** Filter data by date, age group, year.
-- **Trend Analysis:** Visualize patterns in ER visits, wait times, and LOS.
+- **Trend Analysis:** Visualize patterns in ER visits, wait times on monthly basis or day basis.
 - **Heatmaps:** Identify high-load periods and bottlenecks.
-- **Alerts:** Highlight KPIs not meeting target thresholds (e.g., 90th percentile waits).
-- **Dynamic Summaries:** Auto-updating stats for management reporting.

 ## Requirements
-- Microsoft Excel 2016 or later (Power Query and Power Pivot features)
+- Microsoft Excel 2019 or later (Power Query and Power Pivot features)
 - Raw ER data in structured Excel/CSV format
 - Basic familiarity with Excel functions and PivotTables